noaione/yuusha-shoukan-ln/sources/v06/chapter2.md

 was apparently proposing to Kuro before I could confess to her...
 The heck is that, it’s making me more embarrassed just thinking about it!
-In front of me, who is feeling the heat gathering on my face, Kuro spontaneously brings the golden fruit to her mouth and takes a bite.... wait, eeehhhh?!
+In front of me, who is feeling the heat gathering on my face, Kuro spontaneously brings the golden fruit to her mouth and takes a bite... wait, eeehhhh?!

 [Wait, K-Kuro?!]